Tommy Chase: Huia (1931-34)

 For Huia against Pirates in a 14-6 loss on August 5, Chase had another busy game.
 Chase was selected for Taihape to play against Whanganui Metropolitan on August 12 for the Pownall Trophy.
 Chase though initially decided that he would not play in the game and would instead play for Taihauauru against Tokerau in the Prince Of Wales Cup.
 It was mentioned in a piece on the matter that he weighed 11 stone.
-Chase changed his mind before the weekend though and played for Taihape afterall.
+Chase changed his mind before the weekend though and played for Taihape after all.
 He was marking All Black winger, George Bullock-Douglas.
 Inside Bullock-Douglas was Māori All Black Pat Potaka who had also played for the All Blacks in 1923, while Chase's Taihape team was captained by Moke Bellis.
 Of Chase it was written that he “is a great player who will be watched with a great deal of interest… he has shown splendid form this season and if he is fed today will be a thorn to Whanganui”.
 The match was drawn 17-17 with most of the play on the opposite wing to Chase.
 When the ball did come to his wing he was usually on the defending side.
 The Whanganui Chronicle said that “Chase is the most promising winger seen in Taihape for many a long day.
 He possesses a rare turn of speed and can side step and swerve.
 He did not get many opportunities to display his ability last Saturday owing partly to the fact that Taihape seldom gained possession from the scrums…”.
 It was noted that by failing to play in the Māori trial match that he had “probably cost himself any chance of securing Māori All Black honours”.